|

 showing of all units only after receiving an accepted

 offer.
-While this might seem problematic, the offer is
+While this might seem problematic on the

 always "subject to inspection" so your